 Choosing the perfect spot to have breakfast or brunch in Budapest (aka one of the most beautiful cities in Hungary) is not an easy task.
 Plenty of places offer delicious food, but if you only have a few days in the city, you probably want each and every meal to be the best possible.

 But don’t you worry because I’m not going to leave you alone with this life-changing decision!
-Thanks to a few fellow bloggers, I have for you an amazing round-up of some of the best breakfast and brunch places in Budapest.
+Thanks to a few fellow bloggers, I have for you an amazing round-up of some of the best breakfast and brunch places in the city (including a few vegan restaurants in Budapest).
 Enjoy!

 THE HOTSPOT: STIKA